BethJSmith/SIT313-Project-1/README.md

 - Navigation controller
 - iOS UI components
 - System Sound
+- Stopwatch
+- Alerts
+- Reading data from a text file

 ## iOS capabilities to be implemented

-- Saving/loading data
+- Saving data to a text file
 - Table view
-- Timer